hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 We have seen how the sequential workflows were expressed in the Yadage syntax using stage dependencies.
 Note that if the stage dependency graph would have permitted, the workflow steps not depending on each other, or on the results of previous computations, would have been executed in parallel by the workflow engine out of the box.
-The physicist _only_ has to supply the knoweldge about which steps depend on which other steps and the workflow engine takes care of efficiently starting and scheduling tasks as necessary.
+The physicist only needs to specify which steps depend on which others, and the workflow engine takes care of efficiently starting and scheduling tasks as necessary.

 ## HiggsToTauTau analysis: simple version